-This two-semester program for elementary school students is taught by Dr. Sara Ernst.
-The academic year includes weekly group lessons, in which the children explore new concepts together, perform music, and participate in dynamic, musical activities.
-Weekly private lessons provide individualized attention and goals, and these are taught by instructors who are mentored by Dr. Ernst.
-Students receive weekly practice assignments, which are augmented through online video tutorials.
+This two-semester program is ideal for students in kindergarten, 1st grade and 2nd grade.
+The academic year includes weekly group lessons, in which the children explore new concepts together, perform music and participate in dynamic, musical activities.
+Weekly private lessons provide individualized attention, goals and practice assignments.

 The children will perform in the semester recitals in December and May, and may also participate in the CMTA Achievement Day.
 Enrollment is for the duration of the academic year, September through early May.

-*The Center for Piano Studies will resume customary operations in Fall 2021, with classes and lessons occurring in-person at the School of Music.
+*The Center for Piano Studies has resumed customary operations, with classes and lessons occurring in-person at the School of Music.
 The CPS will follow University procedures and decisions regarding cancellations and closures, and will continue required safety measures (COVID-19 related).

 Cost: 2 payments of $435 or 6 payments of $145.

-To be eligible for Time to Begin, students must be enrolled in first or second grade and must be able to read simple words and write basic numbers and letters.
+To be eligible for Time to Begin, students must be enrolled in K5, 1st grade or 2nd grade, and must be able to read simple words and write basic numbers and letters.
 Students with prior study may transfer into the program, pending an interview to ensure correct placement.